 1. Conformity assessment

-The recitals of the EHDS expressly acknowledge that certain components of EHR systems can qualify as medical devices and be subject to the Medical Device Regulation (EU) 2017/745 (“MDR”) or the In vitro diagnostics Regulation (EU) 2017/746 (“IVDR”).
+Recital 42 EHDS expressly acknowledges that certain components of EHR systems can qualify as medical devices and be subject to the Medical Device Regulation (EU) 2017/745 (“MDR”) or the In vitro diagnostics Regulation (EU) 2017/746 (“IVDR”).

-In such cases, where “[w]here EHR systems are subject to other Union legislation in respect of aspects not covered by this Regulation, which also requires an EU declaration of conformity by the manufacturer…, a single EU declaration of conformity shall be drawn up in respect of all Union acts applicable to the EHR system.”
+In such cases, where “an EHR system is subject to other Union legal acts in respect of aspects not covered by this Regulation, which also require an EU declaration of conformity by the manufacturer in which it is stated that the fulfilment of the requirements of those legal acts has been demonstrated, a single EU declaration of conformity shall be drawn up in respect of all Union legal acts applicable to the EHR system.
+That EU declaration of conformity shall contain all the information required for the identification of the Union legal acts to which it relates(Art.
+39(2) EHDS).

 1. Registration